iotaledger/streams/documentation/docs/libraries/c/getting_started.md

 - C
 - cmake
 - std
+- reference
 ---
 # Getting Started

-The C bindings allow for you to build a Streams API which can be pulled into other languages.
-The streams instance underlying the bindings is built with the `sync-client` flag to ensure a compatible client interface using the `iota.rs iota-client` crate.
+Using the C bindings, you can build a Streams API that is pulled into other languages.
+The streams instance used for the bindings is built with the `sync-client` flag to ensure a compatible client interface using the `iota.rs iota-client` crate.

-Before building anything you'll need to make sure you have `cmake` installed on your machine.
+Before you build anything, make sure you have `cmake` installed on your machine.

-To build the library, first make sure you're in the c directory:
+First, to build the library, make sure you are in the c directory:
 ```
 cd bindings/c
 ```
-Update the flags in the `CMakeLists.txt` and run ```cmake .``` to prepare the installation files.
+Then, update the flags in the `CMakeLists.txt` and run ```cmake .``` to prepare the installation files.

-#### Options for CMakeLlists.txt
+## Options for CMakeLlists.txt

-- `NO_STD`: Enable no_std build, without iota_client (when ON, `SYNC_CLIENT` isnt supported)
+- `NO_STD`: Enable no_std build, without iota_client (when ON, `SYNC_CLIENT` is not supported).
-- `SYNC_CLIENT`: Enable sync transport via iota_client, otherwise it's going to be Bucket which can only be used for tests
+- `SYNC_CLIENT`: Enable sync transport via iota_client, otherwise it isgoing to be Bucket which can only be used for tests.
-- `STATIC`: Build static library when ON, otherwise dynamic library
+- `STATIC`: Build static library when ON, otherwise dynamic library.
-- `RELEASE`: Build in release or debug mode (when ON, builds release, when OFF, build debug)
+- `RELEASE`: Build in release or debug mode (when ON, builds release, when OFF, build debug).

-To build the library run:
+To build the library, you run:

 ```bash
 make
 ```

-This generates a binary library to be included into a project.
-This can be either:
+This generates a binary library for inclusion into a project.
+This can either be:

-- `iota_streams_c_static`
+- `iota_streams_c_static`.
-- `iota_streams_c.so` (Unix)
+- `iota_streams_c.so` (Unix).
-- `iota_streams_c.dll` (Windows)
+- `iota_streams_c.dll` (Windows).

 An example of the header file can be found in `include/channels.h`.

-### Starting a Channel
+## Starting a Channel

-Once the package has been built, you can pull it into a script file like so:
+Once the package has been built, you can pull it into a script file:

 ```c
 #include "iota_streams/channels.h"
 #include <stdio.h>